-Several prenatal screening tests are often done at this time (as well as during the 1st trimester).
+Several prenatal screening tests are done at this time (as well as during the first trimester).
 These tests do the following:

-- Help check the health of both you and your baby. - Make sure there are no developmental problems with your baby. - Help identify whether your pregnancy is high-risk and may need more evaluation.
+- Help check the health of both you and your baby. - Make sure there are no developmental problems with your baby. - Help identify whether your pregnancy is highrisk and may need more evaluation. - Determine the sex of the baby.